artgon/artgon.github.com/_posts/2013-06-29-angularjs-role-based-auth.md

 [David Mosher](https://twitter.com/dmosher "David Mosher"), who helped us get set up with [Lineman](https://linemanjs.com "Lineman") -- an awesome build framework based on [Grunt](http://gruntjs.com/ "Grunt") -- and pointed us to some of his [video tutorials](http://www.youtube.com/user/vidjadavemo).
-Honestly, these were a great resource for getting started and highly recommend watching them.
+Honestly, these were a great resource for getting started and I highly recommend watching them.
 The following tutorial is heavily inspired by the examples David provided.

 <!--more-->